mousemke/testable-reactions/README.md

 `test`: all tests, with subfolders for `unit`, `api` or other folders for different types of tests

 `docker`: anything related to docker.
+We used to have `docker-compose.yml` also in this folder, but it has moved to the root folder, as this is how `docker-compose` works more elegantly.

 Scripts
 ----